OpenNebula/docs/source/deployment/node_installation/lxd_node_installation.rst

 Step 2.
 Installing the Software
 ===============================

-LXD node is supported only in Ubuntu 1804 and 1604
+LXD node is only supported on Ubuntu 1810, 1804 and 1604

+.. note:: Ubuntu **1810** uses lxd snap package by default
+.. note:: On Ubuntu **1604** you must install lxd3 from **xenial-backports**

 Installing on Ubuntu
 ---------------------------

-Execute the following commands to install the node package and restart libvirt to use the OpenNebula provided configuration file:
+Install LXD node setup package:

 .. prompt:: bash $ auto

     $ sudo apt-get install opennebula-node-lxd

+Run the following to use ceph storage drivers

+.. prompt:: bash $ auto

+    $ sudo apt-get install rbd-nbd

 For further configuration check the specific guide: :ref:`LXD <lxdmg>`.

 Step 4.
 Configure Passwordless SSH